Home

 Using Kono, Sono, Ano & Dono

 Welcome to lesson 5, Japanese nouns.
 Here we'll take a look at some simple noun phrases that new learners of Japanese sometimes have trouble with.
 There's a test at the end of the page.
 Try it out!!!
-Those wishing to take their Japanese to the next level need to check out Rocket Japanese.
-It's a solid product with interactive software and it's affordable.

 If you look at the noun chart above, you’ll notice something strange.
 Both ‘kono’ and ‘kore’ have the same meaning in English.
 So if ‘kono’ means ‘this’ and ‘kore’ means this, what is the difference in their uses?
 Good question!
 The confusion comes from the fact that in English, the same word ‘this’ is being used in 2 grammatically different sentences. i.e.‘This is a student’ and ‘This student is pretty’.